 In our last program review we asked for 2 additional faculty positions.
-One position was granted this fall and we will be hiring a new person this spring.
-As our offerings continue to grow we will need 1-2 additional positions in the future.
+One position was granted this past fall and we hired PoTong last spring.
+As our offerings continue to grow we will need 1- 2 additional positions in the future.